PANTHEONtech/StoneWork/docs/CNF_HOW_TO.md

        }
    }
    ```
-   `RegisterCnfModel` takes reference to the model, its descriptor and optionally also callbacks that define
+   `RegisterCnfModel` takes the reference to the model, its descriptor and optionally also callbacks that define
    dependencies and requirements for packet punting.
-More information can be found in the API interfaces
+More information can be found in the API interfaces,
    `PuntManagerAPI` and `CnfAPI`.

-6. Descriptor corresponding to a CNF model will have to behave slightly differently based on the mode
+6. A descriptor corresponding to a CNF model will have to behave slightly differently, based on the mode
-   at which the CNF is deployed (Standalone vs. StoneWork-module).\
+   in which the CNF is deployed (Standalone vs. StoneWork-module).\

-   In Standalone mode:
+   **In Standalone mode:**
     - If packet punting is required, `Create`/`Delete` methods should call `AddPunt`/`DelPunt` methods of Punt Manager.
       However, interconnect (`memif-memif` or `TAP-TAP`) for punting will not be created just yet, only
       transaction will be prepared and scheduled for execution.
 Any operation that depends on the interconnection